: Victorian HIV Consultancy, The Alfred

-In 2014 it was estimated that, worldwide, some 2.6 million children aged less than 15 years were had the human immunodeficiency virus (HIV), of whom 88% were in sub–Saharan Africa.
-In the same year, approximately 240 000 more children were diagnosed, primarily through mother-to-child transmission.
+In 2018 it was estimated that, worldwide, some 1.7 million children aged less than 15 years had the human immunodeficiency virus (HIV), the majority in sub–Saharan Africa.
+In the same year, approximately 160,000 more children were diagnosed, primarily through mother-to-child transmission.

 The effect of HIV in children

-The most effective strategy in paediatric HIV is in prevention – particularly mother-to-child transmission of the virus, through effective pregnancy management.
+The most effective strategy in paediatric HIV is in prevention – particularly prevention of mother-to-child transmission of the virus, through effective pregnancy management.